 - ignoring misspelling up to 2 letters

 However, the search range is limited to Product, Article, and Page fields.
 Typo tolerance only works when you have the first 4 letters in the correct order.
-Also, Shopify search lacks useful features to reduce searching time like the prompt suggestion, auto-correction, fallback search that only Shopify custom search (or Shopify site search app) offers.
+Also, Shopify search lacks useful features to reduce searching time like the prompt suggestion, auto-correction, fallback search that only Shopify custom search (or Shopify search app) offers.

 Product Filters in Shopify

 By default, Shopify merchants have only one option for Shopify product filter, which is filter by tag.
 To add insult to injury, no product filter automatically appears on the search result page.
 If you want to add one and facilitate your customer experience, you will need to deal with a bunch of code.
 Such technical pain!